org-tigris-jsapar/jsapar/docs/basics.md

 If you are only interesting in converting a file of one format into another, you can use the `org.jsapar.Text2TextConverter` where you specify the input and the output schema for the conversion.

+*You can find a version of [this example in the jsapar-examples project](https://github.com/org-tigris-jsapar/jsapar-examples/tree/master/src/main/java/org/jsapar/examples/basics/b1)*

 There is not much code that is needed for converting from one text format to another:
 ```java
 try (Reader inSchemaReader = new FileReader(inSchemaXmlFile);